-The Tampa personal injury lawyers at Distasio Law Firm have years of experience helping clients in their personal injury cases.
+The attorneys at Distasio Law Firm have years of experience helping clients in their personal injury cases.
 Scott Distasio is a Board Certified Civil Trial Lawyer in the state of Florida and is qualified to take on any type of personal injury case.
 Our firm is dedicated to helping the residents of Tampa receive the compensation that they deserve.
 We want to provide you with some examples of success that we have had in recent cases so you get an idea of what we can do.
 If you have been involved in any type of injury due to the negligence of another person, do not hesitate to call our firm right away.
 We offer a free case evaluation so you are able to discuss you case with one of our skilled personal injury attorneys at no cost to you!
 Call today to see how we may be able to help you!

 In excess of $13,000,000.00 | Confidential Settlement